 Place the secondary container in the autoclave and follow any standard operating procedures for your specific autoclave.
 The standard sterilizing autoclave run is at 121 degrees Celsius, 15 pounds per square inch of pressure for at least 30 minutes.

-Carefully remove secondary container from the autoclave using thick, insulated gloves, as the containers and all surfaces in the autoclave will be extremely hot.
+Remove the secondary container from the autoclave using thick, insulated gloves to avoid burning.
+The surfaces will be extremely hot.